Washington's 49th legislative district

 Washington's 49th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
-It covers central and west Vancouver.
+The district is in Clark County and covers most of Vancouver, the state's fourth-largest city and a major suburb of Portland, Oregon, and portions of Ridgefield and Camas.

 The district's legislators are state senator Annette Cleveland and state representatives Sharon Wylie (position 1) and Monica Stonier (position 2), all Democrats.